ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 # **saleInitializeCreditCardEntry**
 > \Nlocascio\Mindbody\Model\InitializeCreditCardEntryResponse saleInitializeCreditCardEntry($Request)

 This endpoint returns a Callback URL which is used to load Card Element UI with the help of which user will be able to enter the card details and initiate a transaction .
 The documentation provides explanations of the request body and response.

+**Note**:          Referer is a DomainURL which will be automatically reflected if the Card UI is loaded via your application.
+If you are using this endpoint via postman then you need to specify your domain URL under Referer.

 ### Example
 ```php